Odhynn/Naerk/content/Places/Strümeld.md

 > > | Religions | [[Klont]], [[Vard]], [[Tarov]], [[Cromlek]], [[Anhalt]] |
 > > | Location | south [[Northern Darrok]], north [[Tarhelm]] |

 A huge fortress with towering steel walls deep in the heart of [[Tarhelm]].
 It was made by [[Rhekvethor]] with the [[Rod of Stone and Steel]].
 It contains a massive garrison and forge, filled with many kinds of weapons and able to withstand any siege.
+It has three courses of iron reinforced walls reaching three hundred feet in height and is considered impregnable.
 In the foundations lies a puzzling labyrinth that is said to connect to the [[Deeps]] and is guarded by huge mithral constructs.

 ## History